-Fiat Lux Scholarship makes a profound impact on our campus community by shaping and informing each incoming class of freshmen with their resilience and unique life experiences.
+Fiat Lux Scholarship makes a profound impact on our campus community through supporting incoming classes of freshmen who embody resilience and carry unique life experiences.
+We believe our students are the beacon.
+"Let there be light."

 Partner High Schools